Thor110/UE2-UE4/README.md

 REQUIRED	: GAME(SWRC) + FIX(LEONS) + UMODEL

-UE4 ( for UE4 version only ) - Not actually required yet!
+Required Programs

-UT2004 ( required to export the sound packages )
+UT2004 ( required to export the sound packages for SGA and the UE2 version of the SWRC script, not required for SWRC UE4. )

 UModel from https://www.gildor.org/en/projects/umodel